jovo/smc-oopsi/README.markdown

-This is a repository containing the code to implement the algorithms employed in Vogelstein et al, 2009 (in press).
-The repository is organized as follows:
+This is a repository containing the code to implement the algorithms employed in Vogelstein et al, 2009 (in press), and subsequent related advances.

 Repository Organization
 =======================